🇬🇧 14.2 Million Car Finance Agreements Are Eligible For Compensation

 • If our business is sold.
 We process your personal data for this purpose because we have a legitimate interest to ensure our business can be continued by the buyer.
 If you object to our use of your personal data in this way, the buyer of our business may not be able to provide services to you.

-• Third parties we use (i) to help deliver our services to you such as experts and external Counsel, (ii) for the performance of the contract we enter into with them or you, including funders, and (iii) to help us run our business, such as website hosts, website analytics providers and banks.
-For example we may engage a third party to:
+• Third parties we use (i) to help deliver our services to you such as experts and external Counsel, (ii) for the performance of the contract we enter into with them or you, including funders, outsource services and (iii) to help us run our business, such as website hosts, IT services providers, website analytics providers and banks.
+For example we may engage a third party to: We may also share pseudonymised data, with your consent, with social media platforms, including Meta Platforms, Inc (Facebook/Instagram), for the purpose of managing our advertising campaigns, including preventing existing customers from being shown advertisements.

 • Promotional events and marketing organisations, we may share your data with an event organiser or collaboration brand including where we run workshops with co-presenters and offer a promotion alongside a partner brand.
 We will always tell you before (usually on the event registration form) and you will be given the chance to opt-out before we do this.